 When it comes to feeding a “mixed group” – gluten-free and non-gluten-free individuals – simple usually works best, especially for the host.
 When planning your meals, keep in mind all the nutritious, naturally gluten-free foods that exist like fruits, vegetables, lean proteins (meat, poultry, fish, eggs, etc.).
 Also remember, just because they are eating gluten-free doesn’t mean your guests can’t enjoy festive holiday treats.

 If you’re hosting health-conscious folks, try stocking up on some nutritious, high quality smoothie making yummies like pure organic pumpkin, fresh fruit (I love keeping peeled, chopped bananas in my freezer for smoothies and frozen berries) and even a gluten-free protein powder.
-These packets from Aloha are perfect for individual servings!
-You can make this festive, filling smoothie in less than two minutes!

 For your more indulgent house guests, whip up a decadent tower of indulgent pancakes like these!
 (They may never leave!)